 Rarest Comics-Condition Equals Value

-But my comics look nice!
-They are in Mint Condition right?
+But my comics look nice-They’re in Mint Condition right?

 Mint Condition is a term that is thrown around that is meant to say perfect condition.
 This means never touched by human hands.
 Comic collectors use a grading scale to determine what condition a comic is in.
 This is based off of how well the comic is preserved.
 Do your comic books have any creases, spine stress, missing pages, nice color, detached staples, rusty staples, stains, tanning, waviness, dents, or fingerprints?